-Content Note: In this article I’m talking about genitals – my own and in a general sense.
+Content Note: In this article I’m talking about metoidioplasty surgery.
+This naturally involves talking about genitals – my own and in a general sense.
 I’m going to use words that some transgender people might not use for their own genitals and therefore might find uncomfortable to read.

-Disclaimer: I am not a medical expert and am simply speaking from my own experience and research on the topic.
+Disclaimer: I am not a medical expert and am simply speaking from my own experience and research on the topic of metoidioplasty surgery.

 Note: I decided not to have a hysterectomy in the end because it doesn’t feel medically necessary for me and recovering from both procedures at the same time seemed pointlessly stressful.
 I have been advised by a local endocrinologist that if it does become medically necessary, then I can have a hysterectomy at a later date.

 For clarity, if you are assigned female at birth and you take testosterone for more than a few months, then the clitoris will naturally get bigger.
-This is then used to create a small phallus that the urethra can be extended underneath.
+The metoidioplasty procedure then uses this growth to create a small phallus that the urethra can be extended underneath.
 For the remainder of this article I will be referring to the clitoris-phallus as the ‘new penis’.

 Day One – December 14th 2019

 On December 14th I arrived at The London Clinic in Marylebone at 10:00.
 I wasn’t allowed to eat or drink (even water) after midnight and didn’t have surgery until 17:00 because I was last on the list.

 Mr Christopher came to see me during the day while I was waiting and explained that there was a 30% chance of a fistula presenting after the metoidioplasty surgery (a leak in the urethra).
 He advised me that if this were to happen, we would wait three months to see if the the issue heals and corrects itself, and if not then I would be added back to the waiting list for corrective surgery.